(photo credit: Alain - courtesy of EBHO)

-Activities include a wide variety of on-site classes and groups including Tai Chi, quilting, yoga, embroidery, drum circles, choirs, dancing, walk groups, book clubs, meditation, Feldenkrais, intercultural potlucks, men’s groups and ESL.
+Activities include a wide variety of on-site classes and groups including exercise classes, quilling and embroidery, drum circles, choirs, dancing, walk groups, book clubs, meditation, Feldenkrais, intercultural potlucks, men’s groups and ESL classes.
 Tenants Associations provide a vehicle for socializing as well as advocacy and communication between management and residents.

 SAHA Transportation provides wheelchair-accessible van service between many of SAHA’s residential communities and destinations in the community.
 Residents sign up for and receive transportation to shopping, medical appointments and recreational trips.
 Among low-income seniors, transportation provides critical access to medical providers and lifeline services, food access, and socialization activities.
 Transportation thus provides an enormous benefit to the quality of resident life at the buildings it serves, increases independence, and addresses conditions of isolation which create mental and physical health risks for seniors.

 SAHA provides services directly, and in partnership with respected community organizations and agencies and dedicated volunteers.
-These partners include: Toolworks, First Place for Youth, Fred Finch Youth Center, Abode Services, West County Community Services, Lifelong Medical, Berkeley Mental Health and La Luz Center.
+These partners include: Adobe Services, Building Futures with Women and Children, First Place for Youth, Housing Consortium of the East Bay (HCEB), La Luz Center, Lifelong Medical Care, SHELTER Inc. of Contra Costa, and West County Community Services

 SAHA has implemented a program to ensure full access to its transportation services for persons with Limited English Proficiency (LEP).
 For information and grievance forms, please click HERE.